-- Damper Actuator Feedback: The outside damper actuator must be wired to provide a feedback position to the zone coordinator. - Configuration Setting: The Track Damper
+- Damper Actuator Feedback: The outside damper actuator must be wired to provide a feedback position to the zone coordinator. - Configuration Setting: The Track Damper Position configuration must be set to YES.

 Power Exhaust and/or Recovery Wheel

 If the zone coordinator is wired to enable or disable a power exhaust fan, an energy recovery wheel (ERV), and/or a heat recovery wheel (HRV) during an economizer or demand ventilation sequence, the controller's configurations will determine the specific sequences the zone coordinator will follow.